airtop-ai/examples-python/examples/summarize/src/README.md

 `poetry shell`

+Copy the `.env.example` file to .env:

+`cp .env.example .env`

+An API key is required to use this example.
+You can get one [here](https://portal.airtop.ai/api-keys).
+A sign-up is required.

+Once you have an API key, set it in the .env file.

 ## Run the example

-Input your Airtop key in the .env file.

 Change the variable `TARGET_URL` to your desired target in summarize.py.

+To run the recipe in the command line:

 `python summarize.py`